arnaldoroldan/kwgdemo/README.md

 # kwgdemo
-Kaazing WebSocket Gateway docker image configured to run as a remote gateway connect to the Kaazing hosted onpremise gateway.
+Docker image for the Kaazing WebSocket Gateway configured to run as a `remote` gateway connecting to a Kaazing hosted `onpremise` gateway.

 ## Requirements
 Docker version 17 or newer